liferay/liferay-frontend-projects/Miscellaneous-resources.md

 ## Videos

 * A [talk](https://www.youtube.com/watch?v=ay0wy2_tLTA&index=6&t=0s&list=PLKb_gn-WO_Kr2J9kcDvDDlcciKoDXfOAq) on the first release of the npm SDK at Liferay DEVCON 2017
+* A [talk](https://www.youtube.com/watch?v=CyhR2l2eVSQ) on the improvements of npm SDK at LSNA 2018.

 ## Blog posts